-- (2) Agreements and coalitions.
+- b) Agreements and coalitions.
 Agreements and coalitions are much more important in the case of globalization than in the case of other strategies.
-They are used for several reasons: to reduce innovation and know-how acquisition times, to reduce risks linked to research and entry into new markets, and to create better economies of scale.
-In Table I we have emphasized numerous cases in which agreements and coalitions in various phases of the operation value chain play an important role in obtaining sources of competitive advantage. - (3) Transfer.
-This is another fundamental paradigm in global strategy and its use is an important source of advantage.
-As was seen above, transfer must be identified in all phases of the operation chain.
-The transfer of know-how, experience/learning in production, managerial skills and invisible assets[25] are fundamental elements for competitive advantage and are more easily obtainable by firms operating with global strategies.
+They are utilized for several reasons: to reduce innovation and know-how acquisition times, to reduce risks linked to research and entry into new markets and to create better economies of scale.
+In the previous table we underline numerous cases in which agreements and coalitions in various phases of the operation value chain play an important role in obtaining sources of competitive advantage. - c) Transfer.
+This is another fundamental paradigm in global strategy and its utilization is an important source of advantage.
+As was seen in the previous paragraph, the transfer must be identified in all phases of the operation chain.
+The transfer of know-how, experience/learning in production, managerial skills and invisible assets [26] are fundamental elements for competitive advantage and are more easily obtainable by firms operating with global strategies.

-In conclusion, the proposed model can be useful in identifying the decisions to be taken and the actions to be carried out in order to make the changes required by global strategy.
-The change is great, but the challenge is significant for many European firms which are, or soon will be, competing in the global market.
+In conclusion, the proposed model can be useful in identifying the decisions to be taken, the actions to be carried out in order to make the changes required by global strategy.
+The change is great, as the challenge is significant for many European firms which are or will soon be competing in global market.